umr4nlp/umr-guidelines/guidelines.md

 #### Part 4-1-1.
 Entity coreference

 For the UMR corereference annotation, we first need to answer two questions.
 The first is what counts as an anaphorical expression.
 For UMR annotation, we focus on pronouns.
 The second question is what types of coreference relations we are considering.
 The most common type of coreference relations are *identity* relations, and we label such relations as *same*.
 Identity relations means two expressions have the same referent.
-In [\[4-1-1 (1)\]](#4-1-1 (1)), *he* refers to the same person as the person whose name is "Edmond Pope", and it is therefore annotated in the document-level representation with a `:same-entity` relation to the `s1p` node.
+In [\[4-1-1 (1)\]](#4-1-1 (1)), *he* refers to the same person as the person whose name is "Edmond Pope", and it is therefore annotated in the document-level representation with a `:same-entity` relation to the `s2p` node.

 <span id="4-1-1 (1)" label="4-1-1 (1)">4-1 (1)</span>

 ```
-Snt1: Edmund Pope tasted freedom today for the first time in more than eight months.

-(t2 / taste-01
-  :Aspect Performance
+Snt2: Pope is the American businessman who was convicted last week on spying charges and sentenced to 20 years in a Russian prison.
+(i/ identity-91
-  :ARG0 (p / person :wiki "Edmond_Pope"
+     :ARG1 (p/ person :wiki "Edmond_Pope"
+     	:name (n/ name "op1 "Pope))
+     :ARG2 (b/ businessman
+	:mod (n2/ nationality :wiki "United_States"
-         :name (n2 / name :op1 "Edmund" :op2 "Pope"))
+	   :name (n3/ name :op1 "America")))
-  :ARG1 (f / free-04
+	:ARG1-of (c/ convict-01
+	   :ARG2 (c2/ charge-05
-         :ARG1 p)
+	      :ARG1 b
-  :temporal (t3 / today)
-  :ord (o3 / ordinal-entity :value 1
-        :range (m / more-than
-                :op1 (t / temporal-quantity :quant 8
-                    :unit (m2 / month)))))
+	      :ARG2 (s/ spy-02
+	         :ARG0 b
+		 :modal c2))
+	   :temporal (w/ week
+	      :mod (l/ last))
+	   :aspect Performance
+	   :modstr FullAff)
+	:ARG1-of (s2/ sentence-01
+	   :ARG2 (p2/ prison
+	      :mod (c3/ country :wiki "Russia"
+	         :name (n4/ name :op1 "Russia))
+	      :duration (t/ temporal-quantity
+	         :quant 20
+		 :unit (y/ year)))
+	   :ARG3 s
+	   :aspect Performance
+	   :modstr FullAff)
+     :aspect State
+     :modstr FullAff)

 Snt3: He denied any wrongdoing.
-(d / deny-01
+(d/ deny-01
-      :Aspect Performance
-      :ARG0 (h / person
+      :ARG0 (p/person
-               :ref 3s)
+         :ref-person 3rd
+	 :ref-number Singular)
-      :ARG1 (t / thing
+      :ARG1 (t/ thing
-            :ARG1-of (d2 / do-02
+            :ARG1-of (d2/ do-02
-                  :ARG0 h
+                  :ARG0 p
-                  :ARG1-of (w / wrong-02))))
+                  :ARG1-of (w/ wrong-02)
+		  :modal d))
+      :aspect Performance
+      :modstr FullAff)

-(s3 / sentence
+(s3/ sentence
-    :coref((s3h :same-entity s1p)) )
+    :temporal((DCT :before s3d)
+              (s3d :before s3d2))
+    :modal((AUTH :FullAff s3d))
+	   (AUTH :FullAff s3p)
+	   (s3p :FullNeg s3d2))
+  **:coref(s2p :same-entity s3p))**
 ```

-The example in [\[4-1-1 (2)\]](#4-1-1 (2)) shows how the `:subset-of` relation is used to relate mentions of sets of entities to later mentions of entities belonging to such a set.
+The example in [\[4-1-1 (2)\]](#4-1-1 (2)) shows how the `:subset-of` relation is used to relate mentions of sets of entities to mentions of entities belonging to such a set.
 For example, _we_ (`p3`) includes reference to two entities - the author/speaker of the sentence, and the person who is described as *possessive and controlling*.
 The pronoun _he_, given the constant `p2`, refers to one of these two entities.
 Therefore, in the document-level annotation, `p2` is annotated with a `:subset-of` relation to the `p3` node.

 <span id="4-1-1 (2)" label="4-1-1 (2)">4-1-1 (2)</span>
 ```
-# ::snt He is very possesive and controlling but he has no right to be as we are not together.
+He is very possessive and controlling but he has no right to be as we are not together.
-(c / contrast-01
+(c/ contrast-01
-      :ARG1 (a / and
+      :ARG1 (a/ and
-            :op1 (p / possessive-03
+            :op1 (p/ possessive-03
-	          :Aspect Stative
-                  :ARG0 (p2 / person
+                  :ARG0 (p/ person
 		  	:ref-person 3rd
 			:ref-number Singular)
-                  :degree (v2 / very))
-            :op2 (c3 / control-01
-                  :ARG0 p2
+                  :degree (v/ very)
+		  :aspect State
+		  :modstr FullAff)
+            :op2 (h/ have-mod-91
+                  :ARG1 p
+		  :ARG2 (c2/ controlling)
-                  :degree (v / very)))
+                  :degree (v / very)
+		  :aspect State
+		  :modstr FullAff))
-      :ARG2 (r / right-05 :polarity -
+      :ARG2 (r/ right-05
-            :ARG1 p2
+            :ARG1 p
             :ARG2 a
-            :ARG1-of (c2 / cause-01
+            :ARG1-of (c3/ cause-01
-                  :ARG0 (t / together
-		        :Aspect Stative
-                        :domain (p3 / person
+                  :ARG0 (h2/ have-mod-91
+		  	:ARG1 (p2/ person
 				:ref-person 1st
-				:ref-number Plural)))))
+				:ref-number Plural)
+			:ARG2 (t/ together)
+			:aspect State
+			:modstr FullNeg))
+            :aspect State
+	    :modstr FullNeg))
-(s / sentence
+(s/ sentence
+  :temporal ((DCT :overlap s1p)
+  	     (s1p :overlap s1h)
+	     (s1h :overlap s1r)
+	     (s1r :overlap s1h2))
+  :modal ((AUTH :FullAff s1p)
+  	  (AUTH :FullAff s1h)
+	  (AUTH :FullNeg s1r)
+	  (AUTH :FullNeg s1h2))
-  :coref ((s4p2 :subset-of s4p3)))
+  :coref (p :subset-of p2))
 ```

 [Back to Table of Contents](#toc)